andykuo1/story/_posts/2022/2022-10-24-the-journey-to-the-swamp.md

+---
+layout: post
-# The journey to the swamp
+title: "The journey to the swamp"
-> Discovered: October 24, 2022
->
-> Tags: Poetry
+categories: poetry
+---

 The evening sunlight smears the horizon across scattering waves of an open sea.
 By gentle existence of its own delphic rhythm, it is without knowing-- certain.
 The shuffled pebbles of Shale and the blooming clouds of Aster will lie still in this seeming contradiction: how will every angle, of broken fragments and unfettered chaos, find purchase to relieve these unbodied shadows?